Published: August 22, 2025

 My Core Philosophy

-Those magical moments when a developer goes from “What the hell?” to “Oh, that makes perfect sense!” aren’t accidents.
+Those magical moments when a developer goes from “What the hell?” to “Oh, now I get it!” aren’t accidents.
 They’re carefully crafted experiences built on empathy, clarity, and—let’s be honest—lots of trial and error.

-My dirty secret: I build the tools I write about.
+My method: I build the tools I write about.
 I code the interfaces I document.
-I create the CLI commands I explain.
+I use the CLIs I explain.
+In other words, write what you know and learn what you don’t.

 Why?
 You can’t truly explain something you don’t understand from the inside.
-When I write about reducing friction, it’s because I’ve felt that friction myself—then built something to smooth it out.
+When I talk about reducing friction, it means I feel that friction myself and then try to build something that smooths it out.

 This blog is where I spill those secrets and reflect on what I’ve learned about: